 Deadpool 2 Synopsis

 After a tumultuously tragic incident, Deadpool is unglamorously recruited into the ranks of the X-Men.
 As a trainee.
-He subsequently screws up big time during his first mission by siding with the threat.
-Worse, he then finds himself up against mysterious future warrior Cable, who’s determined to murder Deadpool’s newest buddy.
-To resolve the threat, the wisecracking mercenary puts together a ragtag team of mutants he names X-Force.
-Soon after which he also learns being the leader of a super-powered team still means having to do all the dirty work himself.
+He subsequently screws up big time during his first mission too, all because he chooses to side with the threat.
+Worse, he then finds himself up against the mysterious future warrior Cable, the latter determined to murder Deadpool’s newest buddy.
+To resolve the threat, the wisecracking mercenary puts together a ragtag team of mutants he names the X-Force.
+Following which, he also learns that being the leader of a super-powered team still means having to do all the dirty work himself.

 Check out my other snappy movie reviews.